-The Company discloses the Company's basic and diluted earnings per share attributable to ordinary equity holders of the Company.
-The calculation of the basic earnings per share of the Company is based on the profit attributable to the ordinary shareholders of the Company, divided by the weighted average number of ordinary shares outstanding.
-The calculation of the diluted earnings per share is based on the profit attributable to the ordinary shareholders of the Company, divided by the weighted average number of ordinary shares outstanding.
+The Group discloses the Group's basic and diluted earnings per share attributable to ordinary equity holders of the Company.
+The calculation of the basic earnings per share of the Group is based on the profit attributable to the ordinary shareholders of the Company, divided by the weighted average number of ordinary shares outstanding.
 The calculation of the diluted earnings per share is based on the profit attributable to the ordinary shareholders of the Company, divided by the weighted average number of ordinary shares outstanding after the adjustment of the effects of all dilutive potential ordinary shares.

-Potential diluted common shares of the Company include convertible corporate bonds and employee stock options.
+Potential diluted common shares of the Group include convertible corporate bonds and employee stock options.